Harsimran-singh-7765/CybeDost/readme.md

 # 🛡️ Cyber Dost - AI Cyber Safety Companion

 **Cyber Dost** is an intelligent, interactive chatbot designed to educate students and internet users about Cyber Safety and Security.
-Built for the **Classes XI-XII Cyber Safety Competition**, it leverages Google's **Gemini 1.5 Flash** model to provide real-time, expert advice on topics ranging from password hygiene to preventing phishing attacks.
+Built for the **Classes XI-XII Cyber Safety Competition**, it leverages Google's **Gemini 2.5 Flash Lite** model to provide real-time, expert advice on topics ranging from password hygiene to preventing phishing attacks.

 ---